Lehs/ZET/README.md

 @split \ ad --   ad=yst, zst   split the (non empty) top set/list into tail set and head object

-@obj \ ad -- i   ad=xst, yst, zst  i=0 if top of stack is a number, 1 if vector and 2 if non empty set
+?obj \ x -- i   zst@ ?obj gives i=0 if top of zst stack is a number, 1 if vector and 2 if non empty set

 In interpretation mode there also is a word |: